Boise Protection Order Lawyer

 Our Boise protection order attorneys are available to discuss your case and how we can help.
 Call (208) 865-8229 or contact us online to schedule a consultation.

-Civil Protection Orders in Idaho
+Civil Protection Orders in Boise & Throughout Idaho

 A civil protection order is a court order that can restrict a person from contacting, approaching, threatening, or harming another person.
 In Idaho, protection order cases may involve domestic violence, abuse, stalking, harassment, threats, or other conduct that places a person’s safety at risk.